ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Connection Ready: Signals to an application that a given Connection is ready to send and/or receive Messages.
 If the Connection relies on handshakes to establish state between peers, then it is assumed that these steps have been taken.

-* Connection Finished: Signals to an application that a given Connection is no longer usable for sending or receiving Messages.
+* Connection Closed: Signals to an application that a given Connection is no longer usable for sending or receiving Messages.
 The event SHOULD deliver a reason or error to the application that describes the nature of the termination.

 * Connection Received: Signals to an application that a given Listener has received a Connection.

 * Message Received: Delivers received Message content to the application, based on a Receive action.
 This MAY include an error if the Receive action cannot be satisfied due to the Connection being closed.

 * Message Sent: Notifies the application of the status of its Send action.
-This might indicate a failure if the Message cannot be sent, or an indication that Message has been processed by the protocol stack.
+This might indicate a failure if the Message cannot be sent, or an indication that the Message has been processed by the protocol stack.

 * Path Properties Changed: Notifies the application that some property of the Connection has changed that might influence how and where data is sent and/or received.